MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ni-winioctl-fsctl_set_sparse.md

 Cluster Shared Volume File System (CsvFS) | See Comment Resilient File System (ReFS) | Yes

 CsvFs will do redirected IO for sparse files.
 CsvFs allows making file sparse only when the file is opened exclusively by a node.
-SMB 3.0 Transparent Failover does not support buffered write."
+SMB 3.0 Transparent Failover does not support buffered write.

 ## -see-also